 There are some unique elements such as a “slow wave roll” track segment on one of the roof top segments of the coaster course.
 Moreover, the coaster layout runs around the perimeter of the mall two times.
 Also, it transverses up and down, tracing the roof-line of the connecting buildings.
 After the second loop, and final drop, the coaster runs into a final brake run before entering the station for disembarkation.

 There are free ride storage lockers in the station, one for each riding seat on the opposite end of the ride-loading area for riders to deposit loose items before riding.
 The coaster station staff are very cheerful and friendly, always hyping the riders up on their journey before departure and welcoming them back when the train returns back to the station post-ride.
 The ride station is also decorated with several dolphin plush toys to go with the ride theme.

 Go for a ride on Thunder dolphin on an on-ride video here!

 Big O Ferris Wheel

-The Big O Ferris wheel, an icon of the theme park, is a modern external hub Ferris wheel with the gondolas facing outwards, allowing for unobstructed views a clear center giving it’s trademarked “O” center which the Thunder dolphin coaster runs through too.
+The Big O Ferris wheel, an icon of the theme park, is a modern external hub Ferris wheel.
+Moreover, it has it’s gondolas facing outwards, allowing for unobstructed views a clear center giving it’s trademarked “O” center which the Thunder dolphin coaster runs through too.

-There are even human-controlled prank elements outside the attraction where members of the public remotely activate blasts of air via CCTV using an air-gun to scare guests in the ghost house.
+Moreover, there are even human-controlled prank elements outside the attraction.
+Here, members of the public remotely activate blasts of air via CCTV using an air-gun to scare guests in the ghost house.
 Hilarious!

-You will be good at LaQua for 1-2 hours typically, particularly if you are only going for the few most highly-rated thrill rides in the park.
+All in all, you will be good at LaQua for 1-2 hours typically.
+This is particularly if you are only going for the few most highly-rated thrill rides in the park.
 It’s one of the few areas where you can go on a roller coaster and have the stomach to go for a buffet dinner at one of the mall’s many restaurants.